Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Kentucky Stats and Trends

-- Kentucky's games this year have hit the over on five of nine set point totals (55.6%).
+- Kentucky's games this year have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).

-- Kentucky is 2-1 against the spread and 2-1 overall this season when the team puts up more than 35.6 points.
+- Kentucky is 2-1 against the spread and 2-1 overall this season when the team records more than 35.6 points.

-- When Kentucky piles up more than 463.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- Kentucky is 3-1 against the spread and 3-1 overall when the team piles up more than 463.7 yards.

-- The Wildcats have turned the ball over three more times (16 total) than the Commodores have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.